Inside the Tenderloin, can a city fix a neighborhood while staying true to its values?

 Around the park perimeter a homeless camp has sprung up quickly, using the chain-link fence as support for cardboard lean-tos and tents.
 Pint-size vodka bottles, scorched tin foil and cigarette butts bump against the curb along the street.

-When police and other city workers cleared the homeless from a postage-stamp sized park a few blocks away at Turk and Hyde, many simply moved here or farther up the street.
+When police and other city workers cleared the homeless from a postage stamp-sized park a few blocks away at Turk and Hyde, many simply moved here or farther up the street.

 Walker knew those cycles for decades, the shifting geography of the drug trade and safe-sleep spots, before he became a husband, and a father to a daughter, and a limousine driver with a place to live on the far side of the Bay in Oakland.